DigitalState/Platform/README.md

 >
 > **Mac**
 >
-> Create a public and private key using the console and follow instructions.
+> Create a public and private key using the console and follow instructions:
 >
 > ```
 > ssh-keygen